Statutory Law

 If the executive signs the bill, it becomes a statute.
 The executive can veto the bill, sending it back to the legislature.
 In many cases, if the legislative body passes the bill by a specific margin, it becomes a statute.

-Statutes are then recorded and published.
+Statutes are then recorded and published, which differs from other types of laws, such as common law.
 They become effective as law on the date written into the bill.
 In some cases, statutes may be overturned by a subsequent legislative enactment.

 Statutory Law Vs. Common Law